chirpstack/chirpstack-gateway-bridge/docs/content/gateway/multitech.md

 ---
 title: Multitech
-description: Installation of the LoRa Gateway Bridge service on the Multitech Conduit gateway.
+description: Installation of the ChirpStack Gateway Bridge service on the Multitech Conduit gateway.
 menu:
   main:
     parent: gateway